Four ways 'Jim Crow 2.0' is shaping this presidential election

 "It was a joy," Burroughs said, recounting her first vote during a 2015 interview with a nonprofit group that collects oral histories.
 "But the thing about it is, I didn't feel it should have been this hard.
 I knew it shouldn't have been this hard."

-More than 70 years later, it still is hard for many Black people to vote in America -- and the proof can be seen in how this year's presidential election has unfolded, voting rights advocates and historians say.
+More than 70 years later, it still is hard for many Black people to vote in America -- and the proof can be seen in how this year's presidential ele